Hydevs-Corp/graphql-final-project/README.md

     docker-compose up -d
     ```

-3. The backend will be available at `http://localhost:4000/graphql` and the frontend at `http://localhost:5173`.
+3. The application will be accessible at the port defined in the `.env` file.

 ---